apereo/cas/docs/cas-server-documentation/installation/Configuring-Commandline-Shell.md

 # CAS Command-line Shell

-The CAS command-line shell provides the ability to query the CAS server for help on available settings/modules and various other utility functions.The shell engine is presented as both a CLI utility and an interactive shell.
+The CAS command-line shell provides the ability to query the CAS server for help on available settings/modules and various other utility functions.
+The shell engine is presented as both a CLI utility and an interactive shell.

 To invoke and work with the utility, simply execute: